AninditaBasu/pi-projects/topics/photo_frame.md

 ## Steps

-To build the photo frame, you first set up the Raspberry Pi, then connect it to the touch display, and finally write a script to display your photo collection.
+To build the photo frame, you first connect the touch display screen to the Raspberry Pi, then set the Raspberry Pi up with an operating system, and finally write a script to display your photo collection.

 Here are the step-by-step guides for these tasks: